 Notwithstanding the clear value and importance of software patents, many companies still do not appreciate their value.
 Additionally, many people do not fully understand the types of software-based inventions that can be patented.
 Those that do not seek guidance from knowledgeable patent attorneys who specialize in software and internet patents fail to retain their rightful share of innovation currency.

-Software and internet patents are crucial to many of today's leading industries, including games, social media and mobile.
-For some examples of what can be patented in these types of areas, see our client advisory on IP Protection for Games.
+Software and internet patents are crucial to many of today’s leading industries, including games, social media and mobile.

 If you are interested in learning more about challenging software patents under the new laws, we have a team of people dedicated to these new procedures.
 We also have a whole new section of our website dedicated to the new procedures for challenging patents.